Sam Houston State University College of Osteopathic Medicine - SHSU-COM

 Application Interview Format: See Below

-The SHSU-COM Interview Day involves two 15-minute interviews in a one-on-one setting, a written essay, and a group activity.
+The SHSU-COM Interview Day involves two 15-minute interviews in a one-on-one setting, a written essay, a student doctor-led group interview, and a group activity.
 One interview will be traditional style and one interview will be scenario-based.

 Early Decision Program (EDP)